hscottvo/UCR-CS236-Project/README.md

 grocery stores available per 1000 people in each state, in 2011 and 2016.
-Vizualize this before-and-after in a double bar graph ([see method 1](https://www.geeksforgeeks.org/plot-multiple-columns-of-pandas-dataframe-on-bar-chart-with-matplotlib/)) `for the 3 states with the largest change between the years`.
+Vizualize this before-and-after in a double bar graph ([see method 1](https://www.geeksforgeeks.org/plot-multiple-columns-of-pandas-dataframe-on-bar-chart-with-matplotlib/)) `for the 3 states with the largest positive change between the years`.

 In your report, include a screenshot of the bar graph.
 Record runtimes in the same way as task 1.